 - Having a plan for clean-up

 How you fundraise will be based on the type of event you’re planning, your budget, and your goals.
-Every childcare center is different, so choosing a strategy that will work well for your particular situation is important.
+Every childcare program is different, so choosing a strategy that will work well for your particular situation is important.

-Some common fundraising strategies include:
+Some common preschool fundraising ideas include:

 A bake sale is a simple way to raise money for your preschool.
 Choose a theme such as cupcakes or breakfast sweets, and have each family contribute to the sale.
 Or see if a local bakery will donate items for you to sell.